 There’s more than enough wholesale demand already to buy what renewable power there is on the grid, so suppliers boasting over who gets to resell it to their customers (us) doesn’t help the industry grow.
 The market is complex, and if you can explain how I’ve got this wrong, I’d love to hear from you.

-If you do want to help renewables by your switch, try Ecotricity.
-I believe they actually are innovating and investing in renewable power and gas.
-You (and I) get a £50 voucher for their ‘eco’ shop, Ecotopia, if you use my referrer code: RAFE-QWGJD.
-Sorry for the sell, that’s it.
+If you do want to help renewables by your switch, try Good Energy.
+I believe they actually are investing in renewable power and gas.
+You (and I) get a £50 credit if you use this link https://goodenergy.mention-me.com/m/ol/mw9ob-48a87953be Sorry for the sell.
+That’s it.

 5. Stop buying ‘eco’ gizmos

-There is a lot of crap out there (including some of what’s in Ecotopia, sadly).
+There is a lot of crap out there, especially when it is marketed as saving the world (and solving your guilt all at the same time – neat!).
 Standby savers, socket timers, solar powered battery lights/chargers/keyboards, insulated kettles.
 It all has to get manufactured, and then usually thrown away once the fad wears off.
 It is far more efficient to get our power from the mains than lots of tiny rechargeable devices.
-Unless you know how much carbon a thing is actually saving, and its more than spitting in the wind, don’t bother.
+Unless you know how much carbon a thing is actually saving, and it’s more than spitting in the wind, don’t bother.
 Just buy less nonsense, and choose quality things that will last.